Last updated: June 1, 2023

 The 18 best attractions and activities in and around Lithgow, from historic sites and museums to exciting walking tracks and lookouts.

-Lithgow is an historic town located on the western edge of the Blue Mountains, approximately two hours driving from Sydney via the Great Western Highway or the Bells Line of Road.
+Lithgow is a historic town located on the western edge of the Blue Mountains, approximately two hours driving from Sydney via the Great Western Highway or the Bells Line of Road.

-Here we go, our top 17 things to do in Lithgow and surrounds.
+Here is our top 18 things to do in Lithgow and its surrounding area.

 1. Hartley Historic Site

 Visiting the historic village of Hartley is like taking a big step back in time.